ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 For more information about creating backups, see [Creating a backup policy](/docs/vpc?topic=vpc-backup-service-about).
 For more information about user tags, see [Working with tags](/docs/account?topic=account-tag).

-### Updating the autodelete setting of a {{site.data.keyword.block_storage_is_short}} volume
+### Updating the Auto-delete setting of a {{site.data.keyword.block_storage_is_short}} volume
 {: #auto-delete-ui}
 {: ui}

-By using the Auto Delete feature, you can specify that a block storage volume is to be deleted when you delete the instance to which it is attached.
+By using the **Auto-delete** feature, you can specify that a block storage volume is deleted when you delete the instance to which it is attached.
 For data volumes, this option is disabled by default.

-When boot volumes are created during instance creation and automatic deletion is enabled for them.
+When boot volumes are created during instance creation, automatic deletion is enabled by default.
 When you delete the instance, the boot volume is also deleted unless you disable this feature.

-To change the default setting of the autodelete option of an existing block storage volume, follow these steps:
+To change the default setting of the **Auto-delete** option for an existing block storage volume, follow these steps:

 1. Locate the virtual server instance to which the volume is attached.
 In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../icons/vpc.svg) **> Compute > Virtual server instances**.
 1. Click the **Storage** tab to see all the volumes that are attached to the server.